stelzinga/MF/Management_Framework.md

 The Processes involved in issuing shares is discussed in Financing later in this note.
 Generally speaking, a Manager, in particular at higher levels, are expected to understand the relationship between Assets, Liabilities, Equity and Profitability as well as the different forms of Equity and how they help maintain a financially healthy Venture.
 ________________________________________
 ## Results
 There are three key results from the performance of the Processes in Operations.
 Revenue is the reason why Venture's exist in the first place (at least for commercial Ventures).
-The other two, Cost and Risk, are undesired consequences of performing Processes using Resources within the constraints imposed on the performance of the Processes, often coming from the Environment.
+The other two, Cost and Risk, are undesired, but unavoidable, consequences of performing Processes using Resources within the constraints imposed on the performance of the Processes, mostly from the Environment.

 ### Revenue
 Revenue is the principal result of the Run.
-Understanding of Revenue drivers and their evolution as well as future expectations of Revenue is key to Management.
+A good understanding of Revenue drivers and their evolution as well as future expectations of Revenue is key to Management.
 Although the core activity of a Venture is to generate Revenue from the Run, other forms of Revenue can occur.
-For example the sale of an Activity may yield Revenue, but will also subsequently yield a loss of Revenue that the Activity generated.
+For example the sale of an Activity may yield Revenue, but will also subsequently yield a loss of Revenue the Activity generated.
 Revenue is often net of Cost Of Good Sold or other contra revenues, see below.
-Revenues are recorded on the Income Statement and are maintained through Business Function Finance.
+Revenues are recorded on the Income Statement and are maintained through Business Function Finance, specifically Accounting.

 ### Cost
-Operations creates Cost in different forms:
+Operations create Cost in different forms:
 - Costs of Good Sold: costs directly related to the manufacturing of goods or delivery of Services a.k.a.
-Operating Fees, Negative Income (for Banks), Contra-Revenues.
+Operating Fees, Negative Income, Contra-Revenues.
 In other words: if a Service is not delivered, the cost is also not Incurred, at least in theory.
 In practice there are production timing considerations which require a purchase of Inventory to be used at one point in time in manufacturing, effectively yielding a Cost without yet having delivered a Product.
 Such inventory finds its way into the Balance Sheet as an Asset.
 It is also possible that certain of such Costs of Goods Sold relate to a minimum purchase by the Venture, and thus lead to more complex cost structures.
-Note that where a COGS, NNBI or Contra-Revenue is incurred, it is often recorded under Revenue (as a negative number).
+Note that where a COGS, negative Income or Contra-Revenue is incurred, it is often recorded under Revenue (as a negative number).
 - Operating Costs: costs required to keep Operations up and running like salaries, utilities, rent, licenses, subscriptions, depreciation, etc. These costs are incurred even if a Service is not delivered.
 - Other Costs: these include one off costs like fines, impairments etc.

 Cost is an undesirable, but necessary deliverable, and its minimisation through Cost Management is an important output of Management.
-Cost is expressed in reporting currency on the Income Statement, but within Operations it can also be expressed and monitored via proxies like time, man-hours or man-days, head-count, etc. Costs are recorded on the Income Statement and are maintained through Business Function Finance.
+Cost is expressed in reporting currency on the Income Statement, but within Operations it can also be expressed and monitored via proxies like time, man-hours or man-days, head-count, etc. Costs are recorded on the Income Statement and are maintained through Business Function Finance, specifically Accounting..

 ### Risk
 Risk reflects the probability of adverse, unplanned -not necessarily unexpected- events that have an adverse outcome and that emerge as a result of Run and Change being performed in a dynamic Environment.
 More specifically, unplanned events occur as the result of either: